Sanseer/Robatim/README.md

 # Robatim

-Robatim is a deterministic music generator based on wave function collapse.
-[Video Demonstration](https://www.youtube.com/watch?v=oLbpJTWE6kg).
+Robatim is a deterministic music generator that uses recursive depth-first search and breadth-first search.
+[Video Demonstration](https://youtu.be/EYrInLi0P-Q).
+The style of music is based on Renaissance dance books I found on IMSLP (e.g., Terpsichore, Musarum Aoniarum and Danceries, Livre 2).
+I also consulted a secondary literature reference on the topic (Peter Schubert's Modal Counterpoint).

 ## Requirements